AFNY Logo

 by Peter Maass; Knopf, $27, 276pp.

-Maass is a contributing writer for the New York Times Magazine, which has a poor track record of environmental journalism - we remember one cover story where the paper's science writer (still there!)
-John Tierney angrily, bitterly denounced environmentalists.
-Maass focuses here not on backwards corporate media but on the cruel dictators and oligarchies controlling nations whose chief source of wealth is oil.
+Maass is a contributing writer for the New York Times Magazine, which has a poor track record of environmental journalism - we remember one cover story where John Tierney, the paper's science writer (still there!) angrily, bitterly denounced environmentalists.
+Maass focuses here not on such compromised corporate media as that paper but on the cruel dictators and oligarchies controlling nations whose chief source of wealth is oil.

 $20 PER GALLON: How the Inevitable Rise in the Price of Gasoline Will Change Our Lives for the Better